 The #if instruction should be accompanied by a matching #endif instruction.
-In addition there can be between the #if and the #endif some #elseif instruction and/or a single #else instruction.
+In addition there can be between the #if and the #endif some #elseif instructions and/or a single #else instruction.
 The condition is a logical variable that is true if its value is not equal to zero, and false if its value is zero.
 Hence it is allowed to use provided that i has a value which can be interpreted as a number.
 If there is just a string that cannot be seen as a logical condition or a number it will be interpreted as false.
-The regular syntax of the simple condition is in which the compare is a numerical compare if both strings can be seen as numbers, while it will be a string compare if at least one of the two cannot be seen as a numberical object.
-One can also use more complicated conditions as in
+The regular syntax of the simple condition is

+'''

 #if 'i'

 statements

 #endif

 '''

+'''

 #if 'i' == st2x

 statements

 #endif

+'''

+'''

 #if ( 'i' == st2x )

 statements

 #endif

 '''